Kieranties/SimpleVersion/.github/pull_request_template.md

 # Quality Checks
 <!-- Please update each entry that applies with '[x]' -->
 - [ ] Unit tests have been added/updated
+- [ ] Acceptance tests have been added/updated
 - [ ] Local builds/testing are successful
 - [ ] Code coverage has not decreased
 - [ ] Code comments have been provided (where appropriate)